elvisciotti/http-server-c/README.md

 Basic mono-thread HTTP Server written in C language using winsock, with basic PHP interpreter.

-Written in 2003 to play with winsocket librarries at university, source comments are in Italian.
+Written in 2003 to play with winsocket libraries at university, source comments are in Italian.

  * ASCII/bin regocgnition,
  * URL spaces support